matebence/regexp/README.md

 ## Metacharacters inside character sets

-Metacharacters inside chracter sets are already escaped.
+Metacharacters inside character sets are already escaped.
 Do not need to escape them again.
 Exeptions are ] - ^ \

 ## Shorthand characters sets